zihanw97/DL_XRD/README.md

-# XRD Crystal-Structure Classification with Domain Adaptation & Uncertainty
+# Autonomous Materials Characterization through Continual Deep Learning with Simulated and Experimental Materials Data

 Classifies the crystal structure (BCC / FCC / HCP) of a metal from its X-ray diffraction (XRD) detector pattern.
 The core problem this repo addresses is